 Remarks: If an exception is thrown during the call to T's constructor, this does not contain a value, and the previous (if any) has been destroyed.

-The function shall not participate in overload resolution unless is_constructible_v<T, initializer_list&, Args&&...> is true .
+The function shall not participate in overload resolution unless is_constructible_v<T, initializer_list&, Args...> iS true.

-Replace in [any/modifier], clear by reset .
+Replace in [any/modifiers]